tkerby/flipperzero-firmware-wPlugins/engine/README.md

 12. The app will begin flashing the firmware to your Video Game Module.
 Wait until the process is complete.

 **Method 2**
-1. Download the `FlipWorld-VGM-Engine.uf2`, `AirLabyrinth-VGM-Engine.uf2`, or `T-Rex-Runner-VGM-Engine.uf2` file.
+1. Download one of the examples from the current directory:
+- FlipWorld: `FlipWorld-VGM-Engine.uf2`
+- Air Labyrinth: `AirLabyrinth-VGM-Engine.uf2`
+- T-Rex Runner: `T-Rex-Runner-VGM-Engine.uf2`
+- FlappyBird: `FlappyBird-VGM-Engine.uf2`
 2. Press and hold the `BOOT` button on your Video Game Module for 2 seconds.
 3. While holding the `BOOT` button, connect the Video Game Module to your computer using a USB cable.
 4. Drag and drop the downloaded file onto the device.
 It will automatically reboot and begin running the example.